 Visually inspect the cables that attach the spring system to the bottom brackets on both sides of the door.
 If these cables are frayed or worn, they are in danger of breaking, which can cause injury.
 Due to the dangers associated with high spring tension, these cables should be replaced only by a trained technician.

 Your garage door’s springs are arguably the most important and most dangerous part of your door.
 Springs wear out over time.
 Most springs are rated for about 10,000 cycles.
-Precision Garage Door of NC installs only the highest quality springs that are rated for up to 60,000 cycles.
+Precision Garage Door of NC installs only the best springs and parts in the industry that are rated for up to 60,000 cycles.
 When springs break, injury can result.
 If you have an older garage door, have your springs inspected by a professional technician and replaced if needed.
 If your door has two springs, a trained service technician should replace both, even if one is not broken.
 This will not only prevent any damage caused by the breaking of the second spring, but also keep your door working efficiently.
 Remember, springs are under very high tension, and adjustment or repair should only be performed by a garage door professional.

 Springs can squeak and be noisy.
 This is caused by normal use and does not necessarily indicate a problem.
 Before calling a professional service technician, use a spray-on lubricant (one recommended specifically for garage doors).
 If the noise persists, call a professional garage door installer for service.